nebiolabs/plate-map/README.md

   }
 }
 ```

-Experimental conditions is a multiplex field with sub fields condition_amt and is_modulator, condition_amt is a sub field with multiplex units.
-In experimental_conditions field options, for each experimental condition there is a corresponding unitTypeId. unitTypeId is used to filter units upon choosing an experimental condition (eg: if the user choose experimental condition1 in the single select field, the unitTypeId for experimental condition1 is "unit_type_1", which is used to filter the unit options in condition_amt field, the condition_amt field will only have unit option ["unit1", "unit2"] after the filtering)
+In this case `experimental_conditions` is a multiplex field with subfields `condition_amt` and `is_modulator`. `condition_amt` is a subfield with multiplex units.
+In `experimental_conditions` field options, for each experimental condition there is a corresponding `unitTypeId`. `unitTypeId` is used to filter units upon choosing an experimental condition.
+For instance, if the user chooses option "a" in the single select field, the corresponding unitTypeId is "unit_type_1", which is used to filter the unit options in the `condition_amt` field. `condition_amt` will only have unit options `["unit1", "unit2"]` after the filtering.